Certificate in Coaching Skills

 - Those entering management roles within the learning and development profession who seek to develop the unique roles within their new domain.

-A maximum of 6 attendees can be accommodated with one facilitator on this coaching skills certificate programme.
+We can accommodate a maximum of 6 attendees with one facilitator on this coaching skills certificate programme.
+Alternatively, we can provide this qualification on a one to one basis.

 Key Learning Outcomes